Linuxfabrik/monitoring-plugins/check-plugins/mysql-storage-engines/README.md

 mysqltuner by comparing each column to its own type ceiling (`TINYINT` to `BIGINT`, signed/unsigned), so tables using `INT UNSIGNED` are caught long before they hit the duplicate-key error. `--match` and `--ignore` narrow every check down to a single schema or table.
+Alerts when InnoDB is enabled without a single InnoDB table, when too many tables are fragmented, and when an `AUTO_INCREMENT` value approaches its column-type ceiling.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit